hatonthecat/Voynich-Manuscript/README.md

 https://archive.org/download/mundussubterrane00unse
 ![image](https://user-images.githubusercontent.com/76194453/229382981-8513ccd7-3488-4994-9645-6d4ca8fa4b8a.png)

 For the time being, this information is being presented, without any claim to chronological order.
-It is merely acknowledging that Kirchner wrote about dragons in Mundus Subterraneusw, whether from the Voynich Manuscript or other source.
+It is merely acknowledging that Kirchner wrote about dragons in Mundus Subterraneus, whether from the Voynich Manuscript or other source.
 In a sea of information, I can sort out the sequence (navigation) later.
 ---
 5:49PM
 ---